 Researchers at the University of Washington just debuted the first flying robotic insect ever, the aptly-named RoboFly.

-Seeing how robots like Atlas are already jogging, you’d be forgiven if you didn’t understand why exactly it took so long to create a realistic insect robot.
-As the researchers in question explained, power sources for such tiny robots were simply too heavy to allow lift-off with their also tiny, delicate wings.
+While robots like Atlas from Boston Dynamics are already jogging, power sources for tiny robots like the RoboFly were previously too heavy to allow lift-off with their also tiny, delicate wings.
+The researchers solved this problem by using lasers.

-Yes, this RoboFly is powered by lasers.
-A narrow laser beam is aimed at a small photovoltaic cell which then converts that light to electricity, while another circuit boosts the power from 7 volts to 240 volts.
+A narrow laser beam is aimed at a small photovoltaic cell which then converts that light to electricity while another circuit boosts the power from 7 volts to 240 volts.
 The flying robotic insect also has a tiny brain on the same circuit to control the rhythm of wing flaps.

 “Before now, the concept of wireless insect-sized flying robots was science fiction.
 Would we ever be able to make them work without needing a wire?
-Our new wireless RoboFly shows they’re much closer to real life,” proudly explained the co-author of the project, the assistant professor Sawyer Fuller.
+Our new wireless RoboFly shows they’re much closer to real life,” proudly explained assistant professor and co-author of the project Sawyer Fuller.

-On May 23rd, the creators of the RoboFly will reveal more of their findings at the International Conference on Robotics and Automation that’s being held in Brisbane, Australia.
-Hopefully, their research will pave the way to the swarms of robotic bees that will help us survive in 2036.
+On May 23rd, the creators of the RoboFly will reveal more of their findings at the International Conference on Robotics and Automation held in Brisbane, Australia.
+Hopefully, their research will pave the way for advancements like a swarm of robotic bees that will help us survive in 2036.